PHX2600/The-Archive/forum/General Discussion/0091 - Dread Zeppelin - Official Write Up.md

 Posted by **nak** on Sat May 31st, 2008 09:04:23 AM

-Oh yeah those quad-copter things are awesome, Ive seen some videos from the [url=http&#58;//events&#46;ccc&#46;de/camp/2007/Home:ytwtxk0s]CCC camp[/url:ytwtxk0s] I guess they are a popular thing there.
+Oh yeah those quad-copter things are awesome, Ive seen some videos from the [url=http://events.ccc.de/camp/2007/Home:ytwtxk0s]CCC camp> I guess they are a popular thing there.

 This might be a good page to look at for balloon stuff:
 <!-- m --><a class="postlink" href="http://www.ansr.org/index.php?title=Main_Page">http://www.ansr.org/index.php?title=Main_Page</a><!-- m -->